André Hoffmann (businessman): Nature preservation

-André Hoffmann is an environmentalist, involved in a number of nonprofit organizations and initiatives related to sustainability and nature conservation.
+Hoffmann is an environmentalist, involved in a number of nonprofit organizations and initiatives related to sustainability and nature conservation.

 In 1998, he joined the WWF and served as vice-president of the organization from 2007 to 2017.

-Since 2010, he has served as president of the MAVA Foundation, a major foundation in the field of nature preservation.
+Since 2010, he has been president of the MAVA Foundation, a major foundation in the field of nature preservation.

-In 2016, he becomes President of Fondation Tour du Valat, a French research institute dedicated to Mediterranean wetland conservation.
+In 2016, he became president of Fondation Tour du Valat, a French research institute dedicated to Mediterranean wetland conservation.

-He has also served on the boards of Wetlands International, Global Footprint Network and FIBA.
+He has also been on the boards of Wetlands International, Global Footprint Network and FIBA.